mertzamir/reverse-proxy/README.md

 original response.

 It also maintains an in-memory cache with a TTL of 30 seconds, so if the user sends consecutive requests with the same URL, the cached response is returned if it's within TTL.
+(Please monitor server logs to see which responses are fetched from the origin server and which ones are returned directly from the in-memory cache.)

 For simplicity, reverse proxy only expects GET requests to the index path ("/").
 All the other request